State of Europe 2017 | People Power Change – Navigating the new era

 Show more information on Nicolas Schmit

-Nicolas Schmit is a Luxembourgish politician and diplomat, who has been instrumental in fostering a fair recovery through his current position at the Commission.
+Nicolas Schmit is European Commissioner for Jobs and Social Rights and a Luxembourgish politician and diplomat, who has been instrumental in fostering Europe’s social dimension in his position as European Commissioner for Jobs and Social Rights.
 An economist by training, he is a former member of the European Parliament and previously served as the Luxembourgish minister of labour.
 He has also held various positions within the Luxembourgish Ministry of Foreign Affairs, including as head of the Department of International Economic Relations and Cooperation.
 Schmit’s final diplomatic posting was as Luxembourg’s permanent representative to the EU.

 Photo of Erik Solheim